mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 #### Rönd

-Once all the services are ready, it is necessary to protect them.
-To achieve so, in this guide we are going to rely on [Rönd](https://rond-authz.io/), which allows to define for each service's endpoints the proper access policies.
+Once all the services are properly configured, it is necessary to protect them.
+To achieve so, in this guide we are going to rely on [Rönd](https://rond-authz.io/), which allows to define for each service's endpoint the proper access policies.
 Hence, let's enable Rönd sidecar for the following two services:

 - `control-plane` → to regulate who can retrieve Fast Data runtime configuration and change its runtime status
-- `crud-service` → to regulate who can access roles and bindings (discussed later)
+- `crud-service` → to regulate who can access roles and bindings (discussed in the following paragraphs)

 An example of Rönd enabled for these services can be observed in the image: